-Our Retirement Living Search How does it work?
+Our Retirement Home Search How does it work?

 An in-depth discussion to learn why you are considering retirement living, what is important to you when considering where you live and discuss all the options that are available to you.

-Based on our discussion, we will investigate all senior living options that are available by looking at several factors: availability, pricing, floor plans, and location.
+Based on our discussion, we will investigate all retirement living options that are available by looking at several factors: availability, pricing, floor plans, and location.

 Our senior advisors welcome you to attend the tours with us or we can do the leg-work for you.
 Once we gather the information on the selected homes that meet the criteria that was discussed, we will narrow down the options that are the best fit.